LionizeWebworks/Portfolio/README.md

 *Added links to Social Media

 **Bug Fixes**
+*Fix some page layouts that got broken
-*Disable TOC buttons until book is opened.
+*Disable TOC links when button/link is clicked.

 **Near Future Updates**
 *More Accessibility Features